| | | | |

 Explore the structure of plant leaves and how water travels through leaf veins with the kids this season.
-This fun and simple plant experiment is a great way to see behind the scenes of how plants work!
+This fun and simple plant experiment is a great way to see how plants work behind the scenes!
 You won’t beLEAF your eyes (see what I did there)!

 Learn about how water travels through a plant with this leaf vein activity.Pin